MadeByMike/madebymike/site/content/hire.md

         <p>Got something else you think I would be good at or interested in that doesn’t fit with the above?
 That’s great! <a href="mailto:mike@madebymike.com.au">Get in touch</a>.
 Let’s do something creative together.
 Let’s win the internet!</p>

         <h2>Speaking and Workshops</h2>
         <p>I love talking about and sharing what I do.
-I often speak about CSS, layout, fluid typography and front-end development practices.</p>
+I often speak about CSS, responsive design, layout, fluid typography and front-end development practices in general.</p>
         <p>If you want to learn about advanced layout techniques or how implement fluid typography?
-I also run workshops.</p>
+I can also run workshops. <a href="mailto:mike@madebymike.com.au">Get in touch</a>.</p>
-        <p>If you would like me to speak or run a workshop at your conference or event, please <a href="mailto:mike@madebymike.com.au">get in touch</a>.</p>

     </div>
   </section>